L-Raghav/echolex-poc/README.md

 ```

-#Open http://localhost:8000 in your browser
+-Open http://localhost:8000 in your browser
-#click the "Start Capture" button
+-click the "Start Capture" button
-#press play and check browser console for audio capture
+-press play and check browser console for audio capture

 ## Architecture